bekk/bekk-christmas/post/react/getting-started-with-tracking-and-measuring-in-your-react-project.md

 ---
 There are many products and services offered in related to measuring or tracking your user’s behaviour on your website.
 This article is an introduction to using Azure’s Application Insights in your React project, focusing more on how it’s used than than setup and implementation.

 For our React project, we’re using Microsoft’s npm packages created for integrating your project tracking in Application Insights. [@microsoft/applicationinsights-web](https://github.com/microsoft/ApplicationInsights-JS) is the Javascript SDK and works well if you’re mostly interested in tracking actions and events. [@microsoft/applicationinsights-react-js](https://github.com/microsoft/ApplicationInsights-JS/tree/master/extensions/applicationinsights-react-js) is a React plugin for the Javascript SDK, which enables instrumenting various react component usage tracking and utilizing higher-order component function.
 It permits for more low-level tracking, for instance measuring time from the ComponentDidMount event through the ComponentWillUnmount event.
 There is a good React demo project available [here](https://github.com/Azure-Samples/application-insights-react-demo), all you need to get started is the instrumentation key from the Application Insights resource on your Azure Portal.
-If you're just getting started Application Insights tracking, I recommend running the demo locally and playing the different forms of tracking showcased.
+If you're just getting started Application Insights tracking, try running the demo locally and experiment with the different forms of tracking showcased.
 So what can you do with all of this?
 Let's get trackin'

 The most basic form of tracking is arguably event tracking.
 For example, say you want to track what users search for on your site